 - Sashiko inspired tote bag with lining, this has to be my all-time favourite bag of all time!

-How to make a tote bag with lining
+How to sew a tote bag with lining and pockets

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.